PaddlePaddle/FastDeploy/docs/features/pooling_models.md

 # Pooling Models

-FastDeploy also supports pooling models, such as embedding and reward models.
+FastDeploy also supports pooling models, such as embedding models.

 In FastDeploy, pooling models implement the `FdModelForPooling` interface.
 These models use a `Pooler` to extract the final hidden states of the input